LizHan0212/Wise_Snake/docs/final.md

 Limitations:
 - On-policy (cannot reuse old data)
 - Requires many environment interactions
 - Higher computational cost

 ---

 ## Training Setup

-- ~50,000 episodes
+- ~50,000 episodes (up to 500 steps per episode)
 - Randomized obstacle placement each episode
 - Episode ends on collision or full grid
 - Training monitored using TensorBoard and console logs

+Key hyperparameters (DQN):

+For DQN, we used Stable-Baselines3 with an MLP policy.
+Key hyperparameters included a learning rate of 1e-4, replay buffer size of 100,000, batch size of 64, discount factor 0.99, and target update interval of 1000.
+Exploration followed an epsilon-greedy strategy decaying to 0.05.

+The final DQN setup also used feature-based observations, reward shaping, and randomized reset seeds across episodes.

 ---